BridgetteZagrebin/cse15l-lab-reports/lab-report-3-week-6.md

 * Above shows where the public key(named id_rsa.pub) and private key(named id_rsa) are stored in the .ssh folder.

-* Show running git commands to commit and push a change to Github while logged into your ieng6 account.
+* Above shows running git commands to commit and push a change to Github while logged into your ieng6 account.

 * [Link to the resulting commit]()